shivannis/xandr-docs-public/xandr-docs/articles/invest/monitor-splits.md

 ---
-title: Microsoft Invest - Monitor Splits
+title: Monitor Splits
 description: This article explains how you can monitor delivery and performance for your splits.
 ---

-# Microsoft Invest - Monitor splits
+# Monitor splits

 You can monitor delivery and performance for your splits.